dzmitev/InnerProduct_MatRac/README.md

 In the "experimental_results" folder one may find the measured execution times of the four main algorithms.

 In the "generate_safe_prime" folder one may find the time needed for generating a 1024, 2048 and 4096-bit safe prime number along with a source code on how the tests were conducted.

-In "intermediete_and_final_reports" one may find, as the name suggests, the reports we were supposed to upload: the intermediete and final report.
-Additionally, a file "ExperimentalResults.pdf" can be found in which the results are commented.